WHAT THE ROAD TO BECOMING A PROFESSIONAL COACH LOOKED LIKE FOR COACH TOM SAROSI.

 That year was a grind, to say the least.
 Tom put in more hours than any other coach.
 He spent his days working in construction and his evenings and weekends at the gym.
 It became the running joke that Tom slept at the gym.

-"I knew and still know nothing comes easy, so for me to expect it was going to happen right away was a dream, but I was well aware of the reality." (that it would take time).
+"I knew and still know nothing comes easy, so for me to expect it was going to happen right away was a dream, but I was well aware of the reality (that it would take time),” he said.

 It would take time, but he knew it was possible, as the other experienced coaches at Madlab School of Fitness were all earning professional wages as full-time career coaches.